Nothing says autumn like cinnamon rolls, right?

 The Cinnamon Sugar

-- 2 tbsp unsalted butter (30 gr), softened for spreading
+- 2 tablespoon unsalted butter (30 gr), softened for spreading

 The Cream Cheese Glazing